lritter/dotfiles/README.md

 TODO: Script the symlinking.

 The directory layout is fairly self-explanatory and I try to comment the dotfiles so I can remember why I actually did what I did...

+## Basic setup

+I am trying out Bash 4 right now.
+It seems to have most of what I liked about Zsh (fancy globbing, easy completions) but is a bit more standard since it's bash (though now that OS-X has Zsh as an approved shell...)

+Set this up with:

+    brew install bash # Build bash
+    sudo echo '/usr/local/bin/bash' >> /etc/shells # Add to "approved" shells
+    chsh -s /usr/local/bin/bash lritter